Cancel anytime

 History and Background

-Black Hills Corporation was founded in 1941 as Black Hills Power and Light Company.
-It has evolved from a local utility into a diversified energy company serving customers in South Dakota, Wyoming, Colorado, Montana, Kansas, Nebraska, and Arkansas.
-Significant milestones include acquisitions of other utilities and expansion into natural gas distribution and power generation.
+Black Hills Corporation (BKH) was founded in 1941 as Black Hills Power and Light Company.
+Initially focused on providing electricity to the Black Hills region of South Dakota, it has grown through acquisitions and organic expansion to become a diversified energy company.
+Significant milestones include expansion into natural gas distribution and power generation across several states.

 Core Business Areas

-- Electric Utilities: Generates, transmits, and distributes electricity to approximately 225,000 customers.
-Includes power generation from coal, natural gas, and renewable sources.
+- Electric Utilities: Generates, transmits, and distributes electricity to approximately 219,000 customers in South Dakota, Wyoming, Colorado, and Montana.

-- Gas Utilities: Distributes natural gas to approximately 335,000 customers.
-Operates natural gas pipelines and storage facilities.
+- Gas Utilities: Distributes natural gas to approximately 341,000 customers in South Dakota, Nebraska, Wyoming, and Colorado.

 Leadership and Structure